tdcosim/TDcoSim/docs/user_guide_cosimulation_details.tex.md

 3. Get voltage (p.u.) at load bus from PSSE.
 4. Set OpenDSS VSource voltage to be equal to the voltage from load bus.
 5. Run power flow in OpenDSS, get P and Q requirement for DNetworks.
-6. Scale P & Q using scaling factor K, and set as input to T bus.
+6. Scale P & Q using scaling factor and set as input to T bus.

-The scaling factor K (see [assumptions](#assumptions)) is calculated by dividing the total load at a transmission system load bus and the load of one distribution feeder.
+The scaling factor (see [assumptions](#assumptions)) is calculated by dividing the total load at a transmission system load bus and the load of one distribution feeder.

 ## Dynamic T&D Co-simulation Process
 The data exchange protocol for steady-state co-simulation is loosely coupled.
 The initialization steps are: